G4Q95/AutoShortsWebApp/README.md

 3. Generate voiceovers
 4. Assemble videos with the content and voiceover

+## Video Creation Process

+The application features an intuitive workflow:

+1. **Create a Project:** Start by naming your video project
+2. **Add Content:** Enter Reddit URLs to extract content
+3. **Organize Scenes:** Each URL becomes a draggable scene containing the media and text
+4. **Customize:** Rearrange scenes, edit text, and adjust settings
+5. **Generate:** Process your project into a complete short-form video
+6. **Share:** Download and share to social media platforms

 ## Technology Stack

 - **Frontend**: Next.js with React + Tailwind CSS